High pathogenicity avian influenza H7Nx has been confirmed in Victoria.

 Avian influenza viruses are divided into high pathogenicity and low pathogenicity pathotypes.

-Overseas, the emergence of high pathogenicity avian influenza subtype H5Nx clade 2.3.4.4b has produced a significant increase in the intensity, frequency and geographic range of HPAI outbreaks in both wild birds and poultry.
+Overseas, the emergence of high pathogenicity avian influenza (HPAI) subtype H5Nx clade 2.3.4.4b has produced a significant increase in the intensity, frequency and geographic range of HPAI outbreaks in both wild birds and poultry.
 Mortalities in wild birds have been observed in a wide range of species, seen as individual bird deaths and mass mortalities.
 Clade 2.3.4.4b has also resulted in unprecedented morbidity and mortality events in terrestrial and aquatic mammals.

-LAST UPDATED: 23 May 2024
+LAST UPDATED: 20 September 2024

 If you suspect avian influenza in birds, immediately notify your private veterinarian, jurisdictional department of primary industries or equivalent or call the Emergency Animal Disease Hotline: 1800 675 888.